Review score

 - Some sites break slightly due to aggressive tracker blocking (rare, but I had to toggle protections off once for a banking page).

-- No full traditional VPN for changing location; the "VPN" label for App Tracking is misleading as it is device-local only.
+- No full traditional VPN for changing location; the "VPN" label for App Tracking is misleading since it is device-local only.

-- Occasional timed-out errors on reloads, as one recent reviewer mentioned, though clearing cache fixed it for me.
+- Occasional timed-out errors on reloads, as noted by a recent reviewer, though clearing the cache fixed this for me.

-- Premium-like pushes for DuckDuckGo's paid services (separate from the free browser) appear sometimes.
+- Premium-like prompts for DuckDuckGo's paid services (separate from the free browser) sometimes appear.

 Here is a quick pros and cons overview:

-Cons Rare site compatibility issues from strong blocking App Tracking Protection is local, not a full VPN Some minor reload glitches reported by users Limited customization compared to feature-heavy browsers
+Cons: Rare site compatibility issues from strong blocking.
+App Tracking Protection is local, not a full VPN Some minor reload glitches have been reported by users Limited customization compared to feature-heavy browsers

 How to Use DuckDuckGo Browser Like a Pro: Step-by-Step Tips